Education for improving Our Health-and-Vitality

 EXERCISE

-Throughout life I've been physically active — mainly by playing sports when younger, and later by running (half-marathons in 1983 & 2008, plus many shorter runs), rowing machine (once rowed a full marathon), and riding bicycle (once rode a 104-miler, and for a decade did twice-weekly multiple “wind sprints” up-and-down the Monroe Street Hill in Madison) — although not with a daily routine until 2013 when I moved back to our family home in Anaheim CA, to be a caregiver for Mom and Dad.
-They had a recumbent exercise bicycle that I had recommended for them, which they selected-and-bought a decade earlier.
-After moving back to Madison in 2020, I bought the same kind of recumbent exercise bicycle (it's $173 in January 2024) and did almost-daily training; now in Columbus (with the same ex-bike) my daily routine is 12 minutes of on-and-off riding spread over 20 minutes, with rpm regulated by the bpm (130-160) of songs on an mp3 player; I do four rides of 2.5 minutes and one of 2.0 minutes, separated by 1 minute of leg exercises and 1 minute of resting.
+aerobics: Throughout life I've been physically active — mainly by playing sports when younger, and later by running (half-marathons in 1983 & 2008, plus many shorter runs) and rowing machines (once rowed a full marathon), and riding bicycle (once rode a 104-miler, and for a decade often did twice-weekly multiple “wind sprints” up-and-down the Monroe Street Hill in Madison).
+But I didn't have a daily routine until 2013 when I moved back to our family home in Anaheim CA, to be a caregiver for Mom and Dad.
+They had a recumbent exercise bicycle, purchased a decade earlier, and did early-morning training most days.
+After moving back to Madison in 2020, I bought a similar kind of recumbent exercise bicycle (it's $173 in January 2024) and again did almost-daily training, usually 6 days each week; now in Columbus (with the same ex-bike) my almost-daily routine is 12 minutes of riding spread over 20 minutes, with my cycling rpm regulated by the musical bpm (130-160) of songs on an mp3 player.
+I do four rides of 2.5 minutes and one of 2.0 minutes, separated by 1 minute of leg exercises and 1 minute of resting.

-At age 60, I finally discovered the benefits of synchronous running and – as with many other actions – I wish that I had begun doing this sooner.
+At age 60, I finally discovered the benefits of synchronous running and – as with many other actions – wish that I had begun doing this sooner.

 SLEEP